master-technology/desktop-menuitem/README.md

 - Does not preserve any comments in an existing file
   - The underlying ini load/save module doesn't support this yet.
 I would be willing to switch for another no-dependency ini module.
 (PR would be welcome)

-- Edits the original .desktop file, so you must have sudo rights if you are editing a .desktop file in a protected folder.
-  - Technically, I believe it should create the "edited" menu item in your ~/.local... folder, this could easily be added, PR would be accepted.